This course is open for applications.

 Learn to use industry standard software and gain plenty of hands-on experience testing theories in our well-equipped laboratories.

 Choose your modules in a way that allows you to specialise, perhaps with your chosen career in mind.
-Gain an inside track on the profession through factory visits and professional briefings with industry leading organisations across the UK.
+Gain an inside track on the profession through factory visits and professional briefings with industry industry-leading organisations across the UK.

 This course is developed alongside our partner employers to make sure you're industry ready when you graduate.
 They also provide you with placement opportunities, as well as advice on CV-writing, interview techniques and industry issues.